albuch/sbt-dependency-check/README.md

 dependencyCheckNexusAnalyzerEnabled | Sets whether Nexus Analyzer will be used.
 This analyzer is superceded by the Central Analyzer; however, you can configure this to run against a Nexus Pro installation. | false dependencyCheckNexusUrl | Defines the Nexus Server’s web service end point (example http://domain.enterprise/service/local/).
 If not set the Nexus Analyzer will be disabled. | <https://repository.sonatype.org/service/local/>
-dependencyCheckNexusUsesProxy | Whether or not the defined proxy should be used when connecting to Nexus. | true dependencyCheckPyDistributionAnalyzerEnabled | Sets whether the experimental Python Distribution Analyzer will be used.  | true dependencyCheckPyPackageAnalyzerEnabled | Sets whether the experimental Python Package Analyzer will be used. | true dependencyCheckRubygemsAnalyzerEnabled | Sets whether the experimental Ruby Gemspec Analyzer will be used. | true dependencyCheckOpensslAnalyzerEnabled | Sets whether or not the openssl Analyzer should be used. | true dependencyCheckCmakeAnalyzerEnabled | Sets whether or not the experimental CMake Analyzer should be used. | true dependencyCheckAutoconfAnalyzerEnabled | Sets whether or not the experimental autoconf Analyzer should be used. | true dependencyCheckComposerAnalyzerEnabled | Sets whether or not the experimental PHP Composer Lock File Analyzer should be used. | true dependencyCheckNodeAnalyzerEnabled | Sets whether or not the experimental Node.js Analyzer should be used. | true dependencyCheckNSPAnalyzerEnabled | Sets whether or not the Node Security Platform (NSP) Analyzer should be used. | true dependencyCheckNSPAnalyzerUrl | Sets the URL to the Node Security Platform (NSP) API.
-If not set uses default URL. | dependencyCheckNuspecAnalyzerEnabled | Sets whether or not the .NET Nuget Nuspec Analyzer will be used. | true dependencyCheckCocoapodsEnabled | Sets whether or not the experimental Cocoapods Analyzer should be used. | true dependencyCheckSwiftEnabled | Sets whether or not the experimental Swift Package Manager Analyzer should be used. | true dependencyCheckBundleAuditEnabled | Sets whether or not the Ruby Bundle Audit Analyzer should be used. | true dependencyCheckPathToBundleAudit| The path to bundle audit. |
+dependencyCheckNexusUsesProxy | Whether or not the defined proxy should be used when connecting to Nexus. | true dependencyCheckPyDistributionAnalyzerEnabled | Sets whether the _experimental_ Python Distribution Analyzer will be used.  | true dependencyCheckPyPackageAnalyzerEnabled | Sets whether the _experimental_ Python Package Analyzer will be used. | true dependencyCheckRubygemsAnalyzerEnabled | Sets whether the _experimental_ Ruby Gemspec Analyzer will be used. | true dependencyCheckOpensslAnalyzerEnabled | Sets whether or not the openssl Analyzer should be used. | true dependencyCheckCmakeAnalyzerEnabled | Sets whether or not the _experimental_ CMake Analyzer should be used. | true dependencyCheckAutoconfAnalyzerEnabled | Sets whether or not the _experimental_ autoconf Analyzer should be used. | true dependencyCheckComposerAnalyzerEnabled | Sets whether or not the _experimental_ PHP Composer Lock File Analyzer should be used. | true dependencyCheckNodeAnalyzerEnabled | Sets whether or not the _retired_ Node.js Analyzer should be used. | false dependencyCheckNSPAnalyzerEnabled | Sets whether or not the Node Security Platform (NSP) Analyzer should be used. | true dependencyCheckNSPAnalyzerUrl | Sets the URL to the Node Security Platform (NSP) API.
+If not set uses default URL. | dependencyCheckNuspecAnalyzerEnabled | Sets whether or not the .NET Nuget Nuspec Analyzer will be used. | true dependencyCheckCocoapodsEnabled | Sets whether or not the _experimental_ Cocoapods Analyzer should be used. | true dependencyCheckSwiftEnabled | Sets whether or not the _experimental_ Swift Package Manager Analyzer should be used. | true dependencyCheckBundleAuditEnabled | Sets whether or not the Ruby Bundle Audit Analyzer should be used. | true dependencyCheckPathToBundleAudit| The path to bundle audit. |
 dependencyCheckAssemblyAnalyzerEnabled | Sets whether or not the .NET Assembly Analyzer should be used. | true dependencyCheckPathToMono | The path to Mono for .NET assembly analysis on non-windows systems. |
-dependencyCheckCpeStartsWIth | The starting String to identify the CPEs that are qualified to be imported. |
+dependencyCheckRetireJSAnalyzerEnabled | Sets whether or not the _experimental_ RetireJS Analyzer should be used. | true dependencyCheckRetireJSAnalyzerRepoJSUrl | Set the URL to the RetireJS repository | https://raw.githubusercontent.com/Retirejs/retire.js/master/repository/jsrepository.json dependencyCheckRetireJsAnalyzerRepoValidFor | Set the interval in hours until the next check for CVEs updates is performed by the RetireJS analyzer | 24 dependencyCheckRetireJsAnalyzerFilters | Set one or more filters for the RetireJS analyzer. | dependencyCheckRetireJsAnalyzerFilterNonVulnerable | Sets whether or not the RetireJS analyzer should filter non-vulnerable dependencies | false dependencyCheckArtifactoryAnalyzerEnabled | Sets whether or not the JFrog Artifactory analyzer will be used | false dependencyCheckArtifactoryAnalyzerUrl | The Artifactory server URL. | dependencyCheckArtifactoryAnalyzerUseProxy | Sets whether Artifactory should be accessed through a proxy or not. | false dependencyCheckArtifactoryAnalyzerParallelAnalysis | Sets whether the Artifactory analyzer should be run in parallel or not. | true dependencyCheckArtifactoryAnalyzerUsername | The user name (only used with API token) to connect to Artifactory instance. __Note:__ These settings should not be added to your local `build.sbt` file and commited to your code repository for security reasons.
+They can be added to `~/.sbt/<version>/global.sbt` file instead  | dependencyCheckArtifactoryAnalyzerApiToken | The API token to connect to Artifactory instance. __Note:__ These settings should not be added to your local `build.sbt` file and commited to your code repository for security reasons.
+They can be added to `~/.sbt/<version>/global.sbt` file instead  | dependencyCheckArtifactoryAnalyzerBearerToken | The bearer token to connect to Artifactory instance |

 #### Advanced Configuration
 The following properties can be configured in the plugin.
 However, they are less frequently changed.
 One exception may be the cvedUrl properties, which can be used to host a mirror of the NVD within an enterprise environment.